dyazdani/avocado-component-library/src/README.md

 ## A React component library inspired by the titular fruit.

 ### Description
-Includes a light and a dark theme, and a theme provider component for passing that theme to descendant components.
+Controlled form components that you can use to create your very own Avocado-inspired forms in your React application.
+Supports a light and a dark theme using React context + Theme Provider.

 ### How to install
 npm